-Unexpected Protocols Traffic Pattern
+Unexpected Protocols Traffic Pattern (Protocol Filtering Example)

 Some traffic important to you might be small in the terms of volume and, therefore, not easily spotted on charts and graphs, if so - create a separate Traffic Pattern for that traffic.

 One example of this is when you are interested in traffic made by protocols other then UDP and TCP.
 Since these two protocols usually take up to 99% of all traffic, it will be hard to spot any other protocol on graphs.
 Protocols other then TCP and UDP (we will call them unexpected protocols) might indicate a tunneling protocol or a potential attack.

 Let us see how to make a Traffic Pattern for this purpose.
 You need to cover the traffic between your whole internal network and any other network - attacks are usually expected to come from the External Network to Internal Network (your internal network), but keep in mind that your own network security can be compromised and an attack might be launched from your network to some other network (both Internal and External network).
 You will do that by choosing Custom for the Traffic Pattern type.
-This being said, you should set the Internal network IP address range empty, since you want to cover all other networks.
+This being said, you should set the Internal network IP address range to your company's network range and leave the External network IP address range empty, since you want to cover all other networks.
 As for using the filters, since you are interested in protocols, you need to use the Protocol filter and enter service port numbers for TCP and UDP which are 6 and 17.

 - 1. Select Custom (Traffic Pattern type)

 - 2. IP Address ranges:

-- 1. Internal: include your company network's range
+- a.
+Internal: include your company network's range

-- External: leave empty

-- Filters:
+- 3. Filters:

-- 1. Exporter or Next Hop: read more about Manual Deduplication
+- a.
+Exporter or Next Hop: read more about Manual Deduplication

-- Protocol
+- b.
+Protocol

-- 1. Exclude Protocol number(s): 6
+- i.
+Exclude Protocol number(s): 6

-- 2. Exclude Protocol number(s): 17
+- ii.
+Exclude Protocol number(s): 17